LewisResearchGroup/ms-mint-app/docs/gui.md

 ![Targetlists](image/targets.png "Peaklist")

-Targetlists are collection of peak definitions for the extraction of MS intensities beloning to individual metabolites.
+Targetlists are collection of peak definitions for the extraction of MS intensities belonging to individual metabolites.
 Targetlists can be provided as Excel or CSV files.
 Targetlists are explained in more detail [here](targets.md).
 Files can be uploaded via the drag and drop area or the selection tool.
 The targetlists can be edited in place or with the optimization tools.